 Workshop in on!
 Join us, there is still room.

-Each student will receive enough paper, platinum-palladium mix, sensitizer and contrasting agent for 20 5x7 prints.
-Spreader, developer, distilled water, transparency material, specialized negative printing ink sets and other communal needs are also included.
-It is an expensive process especially in terms of chemicals which is fairly reflected in your General Studio fee.
+Each student will receive enough paper, platinum-palladium mix, sensitizer and contrasting agent for 5 16×20″ prints, with more available for a fee.
+Brush, developer, distilled water, transparency material, specialized negative printing ink sets and other communal needs are also included.

 The studio is equipped with Epson printers, work surfaces, a few computers and very high end Olec exposure unit, pizza oven exposure unit, contact frames and typically lots of sunshine.